ultimatecatperson/AI-Tools/README.md

 Open Terminal (macOS, Windows) or Command line (Linux), and enter the following commands:

+If you are using Windows and you did not already have Python, you will need to add the path for it to your PATH environmental variable.

 ```bash
 pip install -q -U google-generativeai
 ```